Cross Cultural Recruiting For Diverse Team

 Leyla Okhai is a diversity professional in the UK.

 She has used that background to build a diverse direct sales business team, in all aspects – race, ethnicity, dis/ability, age, gender, etc. that will link with a more diverse range of customers and potential customers.

 With a wide variety of personalities on a team you will connect with a wider range of customers.

 Seek out direct sales business associates, hosts, recruits and friends outside of your culture.

 Everyone has a culture, so use yours!

-We all have a cultural background, think about what yours is, what values do you hold?
-Think about this and make a list of them.
+We all have a cultural background – think about what yours is and what values you hold.
+After giving this some thought, make a list of those values.

 It’s these values that will help you to connect to people and be able to establish the perspective a new host may be coming from.